Fasting in Islam: Definition

 Fasting is primarily an exercise of devotion to willingly renounce oneself, for a definite period of time, from all bodily appetites in order to form spiritual discipline and self-control.
 Muslims are prohibited from eating or drinking from dawn (fajr) to sunset (maghrib) when the adhan is called.
 It is considered time to begin fasting when a person standing outside can tell a white thread from a black thread, i.e. the light of the dawn and the darkness of the night.

 Conditions

 Intention (niyyah)

 "The intention (niyyah) means resolving to fast.
-It is essential to have the intention the night before, night by night, in Ramadaan."
+It is essential to have the intention the night before, night by night, in Ramadan."
 For fasting, making the intention to fast is necessary.

 General conditions

 Throughout the duration of the fast itself, Muslims will abstain from certain provisions that the Quran has otherwise allowed; namely eating, drinking, and sexual intercourse.
 This is in addition to the standard obligation already observed by Muslims of avoiding that which is not permissible under Quranic or shari'a law (e.g. ignorant and indecent speech, arguing and fighting and lustful thoughts).
 Without observing this standard obligation, the sawm is rendered useless and is seen simply as an act of starvation.
 Fasting should be a motive to be more benevolent to fellow creatures.
 Charity to the poor and needy in this month is one of the most rewardable worships.

 If one is sick, pregnant, menstruating, nursing, or traveling, one is considered exempt from fasting.
 Any fasts broken or missed due to sickness, pregnancy, menstruation, nursing, or traveling are made up whenever the person is able before the next month of Ramadan.
 According to the Quran, for all other cases, not fasting is only permitted when the act is potentially dangerous to one's health – for example, those who are sick, elderly, or on a journey, and women who are menstruating, pregnant, or nursing are permitted to break the fast, but this must be made up by paying a fidyah, which is essentially the iftar and suhur for a fasting person who requires such financial help.